Australia lays out plan to make biggest polluters slash emissions

 By Sonali Paul

-MELBOURNE, Jan 10 (Reuters) - Australia's Labor government on Tuesday proposed to make the country's biggest polluters slash their emissions by at least 30% over the next seven years, with some leeway for trade-exposed industries, such as aluminium and liquefied natural gas.
+MELBOURNE, Jan 10 (Reuters) - Australia's Labor government proposed on Tuesday to make the country's biggest polluters slash emissions by 30% over the next seven years, with some leeway for trade-exposed industries, such as aluminium and liquefied natural gas (LNG).

 The government also announced it would release A$600 million ($414 million) to trade-exposed facilities to help them cut emissions.

-The "safeguard mechanism" reform plan, which needs to be finalised before taking effect on July 1, is key to the government achieving its target to cut carbon emissions by 43% from 2005 levels by 2030 and achieve net zero emissions by 2050.
+The "safeguard mechanism" reform plan, which the government plans to finalise in April to take effect on July 1, is key to achieving its target to cut carbon emissions by 43% from 2005 levels by 2030 and achieve net zero emissions by 2050.

 "Reforms to the Safeguard will help create an effective, equitable and efficient trajectory to net zero," Climate Change and Energy Minister Chris Bowen said in a statement.